 3 = Biometrics are protected by multiple safeguards and employee consent isn’t enough for employers to use them

 2 = Fewer safeguards to protect biometrics (or safeguards that aren’t specific to the workplace) and consent is enough

 1 = Very few safeguards/cases of excessive use

 1 = In progress/some operators using

 4 = No visa required

-0 = All countries require a visa (or with one or two exceptions)
+0 = All countries require a visa (two or three exceptions)

 Biometrics in Visa